-- being sick, or having an infectious disease - having an unavoidable medical appointment - being required to attend a recognised religious holiday - exceptional or urgent family circumstance (e.g., attending a funeral)
+- being sick, or having an infectious disease - having an unavoidable medical appointment - · being required to attend a recognised religious holiday - exceptional or urgent family circumstance (e.g., attending a funeral)

 Following an absence from school you must ensure that within 7 days you provide the school with a verbal or written explanation for the absence.
-However, if the school has not received an explanation from you within 2 days, we may contact you to discuss the absence.
+If your child is away for 2 DAYS IN A ROW AND we have not had an explanation as to why they are away, your child's teacher will contact you to check in and discuss the absence.